-My work is primarily based around measuring event marketing, but every once in awhile, the need for panel research arises.
+buy clomid online 25mg A research panel consists of a group of people selected to take part in your study.
+Typically, panel groups represent a sample of your target population.
 Panel research studies are interesting because they are essentially a three-month-long project condensed into a couple of weeks.
 This can be fun, but it can also be hectic.
 It quickly becomes apparent if data collection is suffering.
-You have less time, and need to invest more money in order to fix the problem.
+You have less time and need to invest more money in order to fix the problem.

-As a general rule, when looking at bids, I recommend cutting 10% from any delivered sample size.
+Make sure to follow up with each supplier to try and determine how they have the resources to complete your sample size.
+Sometimes, suppliers will have special lists that happen to match your goals.
+As a general rule, when looking at bids, we recommend cutting 10% from any delivered sample size.
 This lets you take into account any bad data and still have a robust base.

 Data quality checks in panel results